vistuleB/on/README.md

   |> result.map_error(
     // map the error to an 'Error(String)'
     // one could also use 'on.error' instead of 'result.map_error'
-    // as the two functions are isomorphic fn(e) { Error("simplifile FileError: " <> string.inspect(e)) }
+    // as the two functions are isomorphic: fn(e) { Error("simplifile FileError: " <> string.inspect(e)) }
   )
 }